Amber Bitcoin Glossary

 New to the world of Bitcoin?
-When you’re a new coiner (i.e. new to the world of Bitcoin), it’s easy to feel overwhelmed by all the jargon being thrown around.
-DCA, cold storage, keys, SATs — all of these unfamiliar phrases and acronyms are enough to put anyone’s head in a spin.
+When you’re a new-coiner and new to the world of Bitcoin, it’s easy to feel overwhelmed by all the strange words, terms and jargon being thrown around.
+DCA, cold storage, keys, sats; so many unfamiliar phrases and acronyms.
+It’s enough to put your head in a spin.

-To help you get started, we’ve put together a list of the most frequently used Bitcoin terms you need to know about below.
-With this handy glossary on hand, these words will soon feel like second nature and you’ll be understanding & using Bitcoin like a pro.
+To help you get started, we’ve put together a list of the most frequently used Bitcoin terms you need to know.

-Bitcoin is the latest & most powerful form of the technology known as “money”.
+Bitcoin is the latest and most powerful form of technology known as “money”.
 It’s known by many as the “OG” cryptocurrency and it first emerged after the Global Financial Crisis in 2009 as an electronic peer-to-peer cash system controlled entirely by users.

 The simplest way to think of it is like apolitical money free of the constraints of the banking & legacy financial system.
-Unlike other currencies that are issued by central banks, mandated by governments and managed by commercial banks, Bitcoin is run entirely by a network of users who verify transactions and enforce the rules of the network independently, but reach consensus every 10min.
+Unlike other currencies that are issued by central banks, mandated by governments and managed by commercial banks, Bitcoin is run entirely by a network of users who voluntarily verify transactions and enforce the rules of the network independently, but reach consensus every 10 minutes.
 It operates 24/7, and does not recognise country, border, nationality, background, age, gender, race or location.
-It’s truly free, open, global, fair money.

 Bitcoin cash (BCH)